mauretto78/in-memory-list/README.md

 ]
 ```

-Maybe you would use `id` key as unique ID:
+Maybe you would use `id` key as unique ID in your list:

 ```
 use InMemoryList\Application\Client;